digitalmediasolutions/documents/o2o-caas/README.md

 The point of the project is to manage the sending of emails.
 See  [https://github.com/digitalmediasolutions/documents/tree/main/o2o-caas](https://github.com/digitalmediasolutions/documents/tree/main/o2o-caas)  for more information.

 ## Pre-requisites
-Typescript and running instances of a MongoDB are required for the app to start.
+Node.j v14+ and running instances of a MongoDB and Redis server are required for the app to start.
 The **MongoDB** is used for the rest of the models in the app.

 ## Installation
 Do the following to clone and start the project.